2023 Most Popular Teacher Education Grade Specific Bachelor's Degree Schools in Alabama

 The average amount in student loans that grade specific ed majors at UNA take out while working on their Bachelor's Degree is $24,676.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $304.

-University of South Alabama landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree teacher education grade specific programs.
-Located in the midsize city of Mobile, USA is a public college with a large student population.
+University of South Alabama did quite well in this year’s ranking of the most popular places for teacher education grade specific students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the medium-sized city of Mobile, USA is a public school with a fairly large student population.

 Of the 98 students majoring in grade specific ed at USA, 6% are male and 94% are female.